websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ### HTML Title

-The *HTML Title* field defines a Display Page's title `<meta>` tag.
+The *HTML Title* field defines a Display Page's `<title>` tag.
 This title is used by search engines to rank your Page and serves as the Page's heading in search engine results.
 By default, Display Page templates map this field to *Title*, but you can select any other Text field.
 The recommended length for an HTML title is under 60 characters.

 ![The HTML Title field defines a Display Page's title meta tag](./configuring-seo-and-open-graph/images/02.png)